yycunc/FIREcaller/README.md

 ## FIREcaller Examples

-In this tutorial, we will analyze Hippocampus dataset from Schmitt *et al*., ([Cell Reports, 2016](https://www.cell.com/cell-reports/pdfExtended/S2211-1247(16)31481-4)).
-It contains 22 Hi-C NxN contact matrix of the autosomal chromosomes.
+In this tutorial, we will analyze Hippocampus dataset from Schmitt *et al*., ([Cell Reports, 2016](https://www.cell.com/cell-reports/pdfExtended/S2211-1247(16)31481-4)), which contains Hi-C contact matrix of 22 autosomes from Human Hippocampus.
 Hi-C input files and the mappability file can be downloaded from [Yun Li Group website](https://yunliweb.its.unc.edu/FIREcaller/download.php).

 ### Setup the library
 ```{r init}